invenia/blog/draft01.md

 The first is called once, to begin iteration (like the old `start`) and _also_ perform the first iteration step.
 The second is called repeatedly to iterate, like `next` in Julia 0.6.

-The `EveryNth` example would now look like this:
+The `EveryNth` example now looks like this:

 ```julia
 julia> struct EveryNth